alukosdev/ccsp/standards/nfpa-75.md

 ## Overview

+This standard covers the requirements for the protection of information technology equipment and information technology equipment areas from fire damage by fire or its associated effects--smoke, corrosion, heat, and water.

+!!!
 NFPA 75 and 76 standards specify how hot or cold aisle containment is to be carried out.
+!!!

 ## Components